0x00wolf/hkrsAI/README.md

 Both options can be set during runtime using the appropriate context management command.

 **The logs directory** will be generated as ./src/logs.
-Any >save commands made that do not specify a path will write the save-file to the logs directory.
-If the config.json gets deleted, the logger will check to see if a file exists before saving a log, and will increase the log number until no file exists.
+Any >save commands made that do not specify a path will write the save-file to the logs directory with a generic name.
+If the config.json file gets deleted, the logger will check to see if a file exists before saving a log, and in the case a file is found, will increment the log number until no file exists.

 ---